RezaRahemtola/playground/GithubWorkshop/README.md

 ## Step 1 - [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) & [Pull Requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 ### :bookmark_tabs: **Description**:
 On a project, you'll need a tool to track and organize your work: with GitHub Issues, you can track feature requests, user feedbacks and bug reports.
+Contributions can also be managed with Pull Requests to review code and discuss about it before merging on another branch.
 If you played a bit with the calculator you may notice the given result isn't correct.

 ### :pushpin: **Tasks**: